The Patria AMV 8x8 equipped with Oto Melara HITROLE 12.7mm turret.

 The vehicle can also be fitted with other diesel engines such as Caterpillar, Cummins or MTU to suit the logistic requirements of the customer country.

-The driveline includes all-wheel drive, 14.00 R 20 tyres with run flat devices, disc brakes and central tyre inflation system (CTIS).
+The driveline includes all-wheel drive, 14.00 R 20 tyres with run-flat devices, disc brakes and central tyre inflation system.
 The central tyre inflation capability gives reduced ground pressure.
 All wheels have independent suspension.
 In the suspension system there are hydro-pneumatic elements with optional vehicle ride height control.

 Patria AMV orders and deployments

-WZM and Patria signed a new licence agreement in July 2013, under which WZM will have licence rights to manufacture Rosomaks until 2023 and maintenance rights up to 2052.
-Patria will still hold the full rights and continue to provide the most critical vehicle components.
+WZM and Patria signed a new licence agreement in July 2013, under which WZM has the licence rights to manufacture Rosomaks until 2023 and maintenance rights up to 2052.
+Patria holds the full rights and continues to provide the most critical vehicle components.

 WZM secured a contract in 2013 from the Polish Army for the supply of an additional 307 Rosomak 8×8 AMV vehicles by 2019.